Classic Fresh Pumpkin Pie

 Preheat oven to 425F.

 In a medium bowl, whisk eggs lightly.
-Whisk in pumpkin puree followed by condensed milk and spices.
+Whisk in pumpkin puree followed by condensed milk, vanilla and spices.
 Whisk until thoroughly blended.
 Pour into pie shell.
 Bake at 425F for 15 minutes then reduce temperature to 350F for an additional 35-40 minutes.

 Thoroughly cool pie before serving (1-4 hours depending on how firm and how cool you like your pie).
 Serve with vanilla- or bourbon-laced whipped cream.